Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Content Access Periods

 Your content access period will be directly tied to the type of plan you purchase with Magoosh, as their plans are access-specific, not resource-specific like other companies.
-In simpler terms, the 1 Month Premium course gets you 1 month of access, the 3 Month Premium package gets you 3 months, and the 12 Month Premium package gets you 12 months’ access.
+In simpler terms, the 1 Month course gets you 1 month of access, the 3 Month package gets you 3 months, and the 12 Month package gets you 12 months of access.
 You get the picture.
+And just to note, the new live class option comes with 12 months of access to Magoosh’s SAT prep materials.

 Does Magoosh Have a Mobile App?